Checklist for U.S. Companies Hiring Foreign Workers Abroad

 Keep in mind that a number of these sites charge for posting job vacancies.

-There are a number of different things to consider in comparison to hiring home citizens.
-For example, the hiring process may take much longer as the planning and legislative requirements can take a lot more focus and commitment due to their relative complexity.
+Organizations must consider different factors when hiring foreign employees in comparison to hiring domestic workers.
+For example, the hiring process may take much longer as the planning and legislative requirements can take more focus and commitment.

-Similarly, international resumes may differ in content, tone and even language from US resumes, meaning that US companies will have to learn to identify the best candidates from unfamiliar resume styles.
+Similarly, international resumes may differ in content, tone, and language from U.S. resumes, meaning that U.S. companies may have to learn to identify the best candidates from unfamiliar resume styles.

-There are ways of ensuring a more streamlined process for hiring global talent, such as working with dedicated recruiters, HR specialists or Global PEO services.
+There are ways of ensuring a more streamlined process for hiring global talent, such as working with dedicated recruiters, Global HR specialists, global HR providers, or Global EOR services.

-In some cases, a candidate will be hired abroad and then move to the US.
-This means a visa will be needed.
-A business will need to use Form I-9, issued by the US Citizenship and Immigration Services.
-Form I-9 will be used to verify the work authorization of the new hire.
+In some cases, a company will hire a candidate and then relocate them to the U.S. To do so, a business will need to use Form I-9, issued by the U.S. Citizenship and Immigration Services to verify the new hire’s work authorization.

-As the candidate may not be in the US already, a business can sponsor a visa application.
-This takes time and can be risky, so it is worthwhile for businesses to seek professional advice in order to ensure both success and complete compliance.
+As the candidate may not be in the U.S. already, a business can sponsor a visa application.
+This takes time and can be risky, so it’s worthwhile for businesses to seek professional advice.

 Sponsoring a work visa includes:

-File the petition for a visa on the behalf of the intended recipient
+- File the petition for a visa on behalf of the intended recipient.

-Overseas workers will potentially be liable for tax requirements in both the US and the country they are based in.
-This can be an area of great contention for HR and finance departments, who may be confused about what applies in the foreign jurisdiction—especially if they have little to no experience with these regulations.
+Overseas workers will potentially be liable for tax requirements in both the U.S. and the country in which they’re based.
+This can be an area of great contention for HR and finance departments that may be confused about what applies in the foreign jurisdiction—especially if they have little to no experience with these regulations.

-Furthermore, those employees that are working from their home countries will need to complete Form W-8 BEN, which is also known as the ‘Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting (Individuals)’.
+Furthermore, employees working from their home countries will need to complete Form W-8 BEN, which is also known as the ‘Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting (Individuals)’.

 Additionally, employees will also have to complete Form W-2 so that the I-9 Form can be checked by ICE.

-Foreign employees will evidently require a salary.
-Now, overseas payments can be complex, subject to multiple sets of transboundary legislation and the somewhat fickle nature of exchange rates.
+Overseas payments can be complex, subject to multiple sets of transboundary legislation, and the somewhat fickle nature of exchange rates.

-For employees that are working in foreign countries, organizations can use remote payment options.
+For employees working in foreign countries, organizations can use remote payment options.
 However, they must also weigh up the pros and cons of these services, as remote payment systems can: